Autism and ODD: What You Need To KnowC. Dixon

 The behavior should last at least six months in order to get a proper diagnosis, and must be disrupting life in one or more places, such as school, home, or work.
-If a child is younger than five, ODD symptoms are typically present on most days for over 6 months, according to the DMS-5; if the child is older than five, the symptoms must be present at least once a week for six months.
+If the child is younger than five, ODD symptoms should be present on most days for over 6 months, according to the DMS-5; if the child is older than five, the symptoms must be present at least once a week for six months.

 ODD can affect between 1% and 16% of children and adolescents.
 It is typically diagnosed during childhood, and some children are able to outgrow it as soon as 8 or 9 years old.
 It’s more common in boys than in girls, and also presents differently.
-While boys with ODD typically react with physical violence and intense outbursts, girls can be more indirect in their defiance, and will lash out by refusing directives from teachers or parents, and lying.
+While boys with ODD typically react with physical violence and intense outbursts, girls can be more indirect in their defiance, like lying and refusing directives from teachers or parents.

 What separates a child who has ODD from a child who acts out occasionally is both the severity of the child’s actions and how long that extreme behavior lasts.